mavogel/ilias-client/README.md

 A command line interface client for accessing (a small part of at the moment of) the [SOAP](https://en.wikipedia.org/wiki/SOAP) interface of the Ilias e-Learning platform.

-Requires JDK 1.8 or higher.
+Requires JDK 1.8 or higher and Maven.

 Purpose
 =======